 SHOPS Plus supports national programs in controlling the spread of the disease and in providing quality patient care.
 The project uses private sector engagement as well as social and behavior change communication throughout the continuum of care to improve access to tuberculosis products and services.

-In India, SHOPS Plus supports the Revised National Tuberculosis Control Program’s social and behavior change communication strategy and improve access to diagnosis and treatment services by activating the integration of the National Urban Health Mission with the national program.
+In India, SHOPS Plus supports the Revised National Tuberculosis Control Program’s social and behavior change communication strategy for stigma reduction, and improves access to diagnosis and treatment services by activating the integration of the National Urban Health Mission with the national TB program.

 In Nigeria, SHOPS Plus is establishing private provider networks made up of clinical providers, patent medicine vendors, community pharmacists and private laboratories - to detect, diagnose, follow up, and treat tuberculosis.
 The networks are supported by the project through local intermediary organizations in collaboration with the national TB program.